TVlaic/Mozgalo/README.md

 ## Acknowledgements
 <a id='Acknowledgements'></a>

-Authors of this repo: Nikola Mrzljak, Toni Vlaić
+Authors of this repo: Toni Vlaić, Nikola Mrzljak